Kirsten Storms: Personal life

-It was confirmed in early 2013 that Storms was in a relationship with her former General Hospital co-star Brandon Barash.
-In August 2013, the couple confirmed to People that they had secretly wed in June, and were expecting their first child, a girl, in January 2014.
-On January 7, 2014, Barash confirmed on his official Twitter account that Storms had given birth to a baby girl, Harper Rose Barash.
-On April 6, 2016, Soap Opera Digest revealed that Storms and Barash had filed for divorce after more than two-and-a-half years of marriage, citing irreconcilable differences, but they will raise their daughter together as they are splitting amicably.
+In 2013 Storms was in a relationship with her former General Hospital co-star Brandon Barash.
+They secretly wed in June, and were expecting a child in January 2014.
+On January 7, 2014, Barash announced that Storms had given birth to a baby girl, Harper Rose Barash.
+In April 2016, Storms and Barash announced that they had filed for divorce after more than two-and-a-half years of marriage, citing irreconcilable differences, but they will raise their daughter together.
+As of 2025, she resides in Nashville, Tennessee.

 Storms was pulled over on a Los Angeles freeway on September 7, 2007, by California Highway Patrol for tossing a lit cigarette out of the window of her Mercedes.
 She was arrested for a DUI following her failure at sobriety tests.
 Her blood alcohol content was measured at 0.13, above the California legal limit of 0.08.
 In November 2007, she pleaded no contest to the charges and was ordered to attend twelve Alcoholics Anonymous meetings, complete a 90-day alcohol education program, and pay $1,643 in fines.
 She also had her license suspended for six months and was placed on three years' probation.

-Storms is close friends with General Hospital co-star Kelly Monaco, who was featured in the short-lived E! reality show Dirty Soap, which aired during the fall of 2011.
+In 2026, Barash was granted an emergency restraining against Storms.

+Health

+Storms has been diagnosed with bipolar 1 disorder and frequent anxiety.
+She discussed her mental health challenges in a April 2022 episode of her General Hospital co-star Maurice Benard's podcast State of Mind where she explained that prior to her diagnosis, she experienced episodes of frenzy, fear, and stress in which she sought professional help through therapy and medication adjustments.
+This came after a trial period with antidepressants and boosters which exacerbated her symptoms.
+As a result, she took a leave of absence from General Hospital in 2018 to focus on her well-being, ultimately returning later that year.
+Since then, she had been an active advocate for mental health awareness, inspiring others to reduce stigma and to prioritize treatment and support systems.

+In June 2021, Storms underwent a craniotomy to remove a large noncancerous cyst from her brain which split into two parts, which was responsible for her persistent symptoms like severe headaches, constant pressure, dizziness, and vertigo.
+She then managed her recovery with a medical follow-up and ultimately resumed work after a brief hiatus on General Hospital.

+In October 2025, Storms announced that she had received a diagnosis of a brain aneurysm during a routine follow-up in January 2025 in which she underwent a major coiling procedure.
+As a result, this prompted another temporary absence from General Hospital in which she located to Nashville, Tennessee to be in a supportive environment.